vanGoghhh/tp/docs/DeveloperGuide.md

 * `ModelManager#addJob(Job job)` —  Adds the job into the FilteredList of jobs.

-Given below is an example usage scenario and how the add mechanism behaves at each step.
-We will show the example for person, but the scenario for jobs are mostly similar
+Given below is an example usage scenario and how the `add can` mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The `FilteredList` will be initialised with the `UniquePersonList` from `personAddressBook` which contains a list of candidates.

 Step 2.
 The user executes `add can n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 exp/5 doa/15-10-20` to add a candidate with `Name` John, `Phone` 98765432, `Email` johnd@example.com, `Address` John street, block 123, #01-01, `Experience` 5 and `Date` 15-10-20.

 Step 3.
 The method `AddressBookParser#parseCommand` is invoked to determine the command type.
-Since this is an `add can` command, the `AddPersonCommandParser#parse` is then invoked to parse the arguments.
+Since this is an `add can` command, the `AddPersonCommandParser#parse` is then called to parse the arguments.
 If the input command has an invalid format, `AddPersonCommandParser` throws a `ParseException`, if not, a `AddPersonCommand` object is created.

 Step 4. `ModelManager#hasJob(Person person)` is invoked to check whether the same person exist in the FilteredList of persons using the `equals` method of `Persons`.
 If a duplicate person exists, a `CommandException` is thrown.
-Otherwise, the method `ModelManager#addPerson(Person person)` is invoked to adds the person into the FilteredList of persons.
+Otherwise, the method `ModelManager#addPerson(Person person)` is invoked to add the person into the FilteredList of persons.

 Step 5.
-The `savePersonAddressBook` method of `StorageManager`, which is a subclass of `Storage` is invoked to update the new person addition in the `personAddressBook` and saved.
+The `savePersonAddressBook` method of `StorageManager`, which is a subclass of `Storage`, is invoked to update the new person addition in the `personAddressBook` and saved.

 The following sequence diagram shows how the `add can` operation works in the scenario described above:

 ![AddSequenceDiagram](images/AddSequenceDiagram.png)

-The sequence diagram for a `add job` operation is mostly similar, with `AddJobCommandParser`, `AddJobCommand`, `hasJob`, `addJob`, `saveJobAddressBook` and `JobAddressBook`.
+:information_source: **Note:** The usage scenario and sequence diagram for the analogous `add job` operation are mostly similar, using its `AddJobCommandParser`, `AddJobCommand`, `hasJob`, `addJob`, `saveJobAddressBook` and `JobAddressBook` counterparts.

 ### \[Implemented] Edit feature